OfficeDev/office-js-docs-pr/docs/quickstarts/outlook-quickstart-json-manifest.md

 1. The **Show Taskpane** button appears on the ribbon when the user is reading an email, but the button for adding text should only appear on the ribbon when the user is composing a new email (or replying to one).
 So the manifest must specify a new ribbon object.
 Scroll to the property `extension.ribbons` and add the following object to the `ribbons` array.
 Be sure to put a comma after the object that is already in the array.
 Note the following about this markup:

-    - The only value in the `contexts` array is "composeMail", so the button will appear when in a compose (or reply) window but not in a message read window where the **Show Taskpane** button appears.
+    - The only value in the `contexts` array is "composeMail", so the button will appear when in a compose (or reply) window but not in a message read window where the **Show Taskpane** and **Perform an action** buttons appear.
 Compare this value with the `contexts` array in the existing ribbon object, whose value is `["readMail"]`.
     - The value of the `tabs[0].groups[0].controls[0].actionId` must be exactly the same as the value of `actions.items[1].id` property in the runtime object you created in an earlier step.

     ```json